shaikhmudassir/EasyIO-package/index.md

-# WELCOME TO **EASYIO**

-EasyIO is a JAVA package - is intended to provide ease for programmers to get input and to display them, specially for beginners yet useful for professionals.
+**EasyIO** is a JAVA package - is intended to provide ease for programmers to get input and to display them, specially for beginners yet useful for professionals.

 # DOCUMENTATION